ulfschneider/ulfschneider.github.io/_posts/thoughts/2011-04-14-box-bullet-line.md

 <figcaption>Figure: A call initiated by A, giving data to B. The asynchronous response with data from B follows.</figcaption>
 </figure>

 This simple Box-Bullet-Line notation can grow with your needs.
 For example, you can start modeling only undirected connections, add data flow by giving your relationships a direction and extend even more by adding caller indication with calling sequences later.
-You can also use a swim-lane structure and place the components into those lanes, to communicate categories or domains that the components belong to.
+You can also use a swim-lane structure and place the components into those lanes, to communicate category or domains that the components belong to.

 <figure>
 <a href="{{site.url}}/assets/bbl.pdf"><img src="{{site.url}}/i/blog/bbl_model_natural.jpg"></a>